 Our Analysis and Test Results

 Weighing in at 1.5 lbs, the Columbia Heavenly is one of the lightest models we tested.
-That being said, it was nice wearing this coat in mild winter conditions, but the thin amount of synthetic insulation and water-resistant material didn't keep us warm enough in messy winter weather.
+That said, it was nice wearing this coat in mild winter conditions, but the thin amount of synthetic insulation and water-resistant material didn't keep us warm enough in messy winter weather.
 There are five stylish and straightforward winter colors to choose from, which include light cloud, deep rust, major, chalk, and navy.

-This model lands in the lower end of the spectrum when it comes to warmth.
+This model lands at the lower end of the spectrum when it comes to warmth.
 It's insulated with a thin amount of synthetic insulation, and we didn't feel warm when temperatures started to hit the freezing mark.
 This jacket kept us as warm as the Patagonia Fiona Down Parka, but the Legendary Whitetails Anchorage Parka did a better job of keeping us warm in cold temperatures.
 It may be because the thicker outer shell did a better job at blocking cold winds, which allowed us to stay warmer.
 If the thin insulation of the Heavenly worries you, check out our Best Buy award winner, the Marmot Montreaux, which stole the show in the warmth category of our testing.
-The North Face Metropolis Parka II and the Patagonia Down With It Parka and the North Face Gotham Down II Hooded Down are warmer options, but also more expensive.
+The North Face Metropolis Parka II, the Patagonia Down With It Parka and the North Face Gotham Down II Hooded Down are warmer options, but also more expensive.

 Columbia added Omni-Heat Reflective lining 100% polyester to the inside of the jacket.
 This lining did add to our warmth, but it didn't allow the jacket to be breathable.
 Bottom line: we weren't the biggest fan.